isb-cgc/readthedocs/docs/source/sections/BigQuery/BigQueryTableSearchUI.rst

 * Clinical Biospecimen Data : Patient case and sample information (includes clinical tables with patient demographic data, and                               biospecimen data with detailed sample information)

-* File Metadata : Information about raw data files including Google Cloud Storage Paths (includes tables with information                       about files available at the GDC, including GCS paths, creation dates, sizes, etc)
+* File Metadata : Information about raw data files including Google Cloud Storage Paths (includes tables with information                       about files available at the GDC, including GCS paths, creation dates, sizes, etc.)

 * Genomic Reference Database: Genomic information that can be used to cross-reference against processed-omics data tables                                   (examples include  COSMIC, ClinVar, cytoBand, dbSNP, Ensembl, Ensembl2Reactome)

 * Processed-omics  Datasets: Processed data primarily from the GDC (i.e. raw data that has gone through GDC pipeline                                        processing e.g. gene expression, miRNA expression, copy number, somatic mutations, methylation)

+Click on one or more checkboxes to select categories.
+Hovering the cursor over the information icon will display a short description of the category.

 .. image:: Category-filter.png
    :align: center